-I've been involved with design for quite some time now, and since I became an instructor, a teacher, a design professor, the theories behind it have become a daily topic on my table.
 I've been thinking about design and what's in and around it for a long time, and not just that.
-I've been testing its boundaries, dissecting it, expanding and contracting it in every shape or form: working with hundreds of students, their projects, their questions it's been like going to a gym where all you do is breaking down and building things up to see how they work.
+I've been testing its boundaries, dissecting it, expanding and contracting it in every shape or form: working with hundreds of students, their projects, their questions it's been like going to a gym where all you do is breaking down and building things back up to see how they work.

 In the meantime, I've been flirting, studying and understanding more and more about psychology which, by my own admission, is something I've deeply loved for its something I can't help seeing at the very center of the human experience.
 It was inevitable then to connect the dots: Design and Psychology are closely related.
 As a matter of fact, the very principles of design are mostly psychological patterns applied to things that are around us.